List of Rebelde characters: Mía Colucci Cáceres

 Mía Colucci Caceres is Franco Colucci's only daughter with his first wife, Marina Caceres.
 The most popular girl and a queen bee at Elite Way School, she comes from a wealthy and privileged family who lives in Mexico City.
 Spoiled and self-centered, she, however, can be very loyal, attentive and tender towards those she loves.
-Her best friends are Celina and Victoria "Vico", but she's also very close friends with Lupita and Roberta.
+Her best friends are Celina and Victoria "Vico", but she is also very close friends with Lupita and Roberta.
 Mía starts RBD with her boyfriend Miguel and their friends Roberta, Diego, Giovanni, and Lupita, and acts as a songwriter for the band.
 She also loves fashion and acts as a stylist for her friends.

 Mía falls in love with Miguel at first sight but keeps quiet since he starts dating her friend Celina.
 However, Mía is unaware that Miguel came to Elite Way in an attempt to grow close to her in order to exact revenge on her father, Franco, who Miguel holds responsible for his father's death.
 Despite her strong feelings for Miguel, Mía and Miguel argue constantly when they first meet.
 During this time, Mía briefly dates Joaquin and later starts a relationship with Gastón, who works at the school as a prefect and, knowing Mía and Miguel are interested in each other, tries hard to turn them against each other.
-Miguel is aware of Mía's relationship with Gastón and helps them protect their secret by telling Franco that he's dating Mía when Franco finds out about his daughter dating an older man who works at her school, even kissing her in front of her father, Gastón and the school's principal.
+Miguel is aware of Mía's relationship with Gastón and helps them protect their secret by telling Franco that he is dating Mía when Franco finds out about his daughter dating an older man who works at her school, even kissing her in front of her father, Gastón and the school's principal.

 They start dating and declare their love for each other, with Miguel growing increasingly divided between going through with his plans and letting go of his past and moving on with Mía.
 However, Mía uncovers the truth about Miguel's real reasons to approach her and, devastated, breaks up with Miguel.
 It is later revealed that Miguel's father's death was caused by Mía's Uncle Carlo.
 Miguel apologizes to Mía and her father and puts his past behind him.
 In the first season's finale, Mía surprises Miguel by joining him on his flight to Monterrey, where his family is originally from.